press0/aop-sampler/README.md

-AOP-Samples - Risk Monitor Proxy example
+AOP-Samples - Risk Monitor example
 ===========

-AOP Samples - different ways of writing Aspects
+AOP Samples - different ways of writing Aspects, Proxies

 Project1 - Use case implemented without using Aspects and an alternate approach using Java Dynamic Proxies